adarshkumarsingh83/jmri-cmri/DOCUMENTS/JMRI-MOSQUITTO-MQTT/jmri-mqtt-spring-transformer-esp8266-arduinouno/mqtt-spring-jmri-transformer/README.md

 ```
 node:
   configurations:
+    lightStartingAddress: 1000   #starting address of the light in whole layout its mandatory value
+    turnoutStartingAddress: 2000 #starting address of the turnout in whole layout its mandatory value
+    signalStartingAddress: 3000  #starting address of the signal in whole layout its mandatory value
     nodes:
       -
         nodeId: 1                  # node id/name publish topic will be formed with this id only
-        lightStartAddress: 1000    # starting address of the light in node 1
+        lightStartAddress: 1000    # starting address of the light in node 1 ,if not configured then configure with 0 value
-        lightCount: 10             # no of light configured in node 1
+        lightCount: 10             # no of light configured in node 1 ,if not configured then configure with 0 value
-        turnoutStartAddress: 2000  # starting address of the turnout in node 1
+        turnoutStartAddress: 2000  # starting address of the turnout in node 1 ,if not configured then configure with 0 value
-        turnoutCount: 15           # no of turnout configured in node 1
+        turnoutCount: 15           # no of turnout configured in node 1 ,if not configured then configure with 0 value
-        signalStartAddress: 3000   # starting address of the signal in node 1
+        signalStartAddress: 3000   # starting address of the signal in node 1 ,if not configured then configure with 0 value
-        signalCount: 37            # no of signal configured in node 1
+        signalCount: 37            # no of signal configured in node 1 ,if not configured then configure with 0 value
                                    # every light address in jmri for particular node that is the count
                                    # every led in signal is having one count so if 3 led in signal count is 3
                                    # if signal is having 2 light red and green then 2 will be count for signal